Posted on Leave a comment

 So how come they all sound so different?
 Well, the simple answer is that PAF’s were all different.
 I’ve been a full time luthier since 1995, whenever I come across an old humbucker I test the ohms and the gause and have a good listen.
 They’re all different.
 My conclusion is that pickup manufacturers have taken the PAF they like and based their own version on that.
 Old PAF’s vary so much so modern ones do as well.

-I like my own version to be clear sounding, have obvious string separation and definition and to keep clarity no matter how much gain.
+I have designed my own version to be clear sounding, have obvious string separation and definition and to keep clarity no matter how much gain.
 The mids must be strong and woody, this is not a “scooped” pickup.
 The clean sound needs to be chimey and clear with no mush; through a valve amp I want clarity.
 When I tickle it I want clean and vocal sounding when it clips.
 The bridge pickup needs to be well behaved with high gain and clear with enough cut through so the drummer knows you’re there.
 The neck smooth, clear and articulate.
 Warm but with none of the boom you get with a more powerful pickup.

 I don’t want much do I.